NASIG is soliciting proposals for its 34th Annual Conference, to be held June 5-8, 2019, in Pittsburgh, PA.

 Accepted presenters will be offered a $100 discount on the cost of registration.

 Please submit all proposals using the [ online form ]( https://proposalspace.com/calls/d/959 ) at [ https://proposalspace.com/calls/d/959 ]( https://proposalspace.com/calls/d/959 ).
-The submission deadline is November 20, 2018.
+The submission deadline has been extended to December 10, 2018.

 If you have any questions, please contact the Program Planning Committee (PPC) Co-Chairs, Maria Collins and Wendy Robertson, at [ [log in to unmask] ]( mailto:[log in to unmask] ).